 With the rise of remote work and remote employee onboarding, you may not always share an office or break room with fellow co-workers so headshots in a organizational chart is a simple way to help folks get acquainted.

-Vertical organizational chart examples
+Vertical organizational chart example

 A vertical organizational chart, or hierarchical chart, is the traditional org chart you see in many organizations.